Intercultural bilingual education

 Intercultural bilingual education (Educación bilingüe intercultural) is a language-planning model employed throughout Latin America in public education, and it arose as a political movement asserting space for indigenous languages and culture in the education system.
 IBE is designed to address the educational needs of indigenous communities, and consists of various bilingual curriculum designs.

 Since the late 20th century, IBE has become an important, more or less successful instrument of governmental language planning in several Latin American countries.
-These include bilingual education in Mayan languages in Guatemala, and Quechua in Peru, and Mayan in Mexico.
+These include bilingual education in Mayan languages in Guatemala, and Quechua in Peru, and Maya in Mexico.

 Types of education in bilingual and bi-cultural contexts

 As language planning became more intentional due to indigenous rights movements, theorists adopted standard terminology to classify different types multilingual educational programs.
 Terminology from bilingual education models, such as Colin Baker's model, has been employed in IBE policy and parallels future models on intercultural bilingual education.
 Below are the five main types of Intercultural Bilingual Education.